Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 **3.** Open the main folder as a PyCharm project, run the `app.py` to start your journey.
 The server runs on 80 port, you can change as you want in the `app.py`.

 # 3. Models
 The repo only provided the best performance models for Fast-LCF-ATEPC, LCF-ATEPC and BERT-baseline-uncased.
-If you want all the models trained, due to the size of all the models are too large, I put them into TeraBox, you can download [here](https://terabox.com/s/1NxBufViyj6UzeCBeKQqSwg).
+If you want all the trained models, due to the size of all the models are too large, I put them on TeraBox, you can download [here](https://terabox.com/s/1NxBufViyj6UzeCBeKQqSwg).
 After you finish downloading, put all the folders into `checkpoints/` folder.

 # 4. Dataset
 The [Alibaba Reviews Dataset](https://github.com/Koukotsukan/Alibaba_Reviews_Dataset) is also open-sourced under MIT license.
 You can use it for any ABSA or NLP tasks.